-A very major recent study (The Adverse Childhood Experiences Study) has shown that an especially traumatic childhood (in which the child experiences several types of trauma) may reduce life expectancy by about 19 years (from approximately 79 years for those who experienced no significant trauma, to about 60 years for those who experienced many significant traumas).
+A very major and frequently cited study (The Adverse Childhood Experiences Study, conducted between 1995 and 1997)) has shown that an especially traumatic childhood (in which the child experiences several types of trauma) may reduce life expectancy by about 19 years (from approximately 79 years for those who experienced no significant trauma, to about 60 years for those who experienced many significant traumas).

 In the study, the traumas experienced included the following:

 – parental alcohol/drug misuse

 – parental separation/divorce